PurpleI2P/i2pd/docs/build_notes_windows.md

 If your processor has
 [AES instruction set](https://en.wikipedia.org/wiki/AES_instruction_set),
-you may try adding `-DWITH_AESNI=ON`.
-No check is done however, it will compile but will crash with `Illegal instruction` if not supported.
+you use `make USE_AESNI=yes`.
+No check is done however, it will compile, but it might crash with `Illegal instruction` if not supported.

 You should be able to run ./i2pd .
 If you need to start from the new shell, consider starting *MinGW-w64 Win32 Shell* instead of *MSYS2 Shell* as